ogdenstudios/feyrun/assets/dungeon-master/session-2.md

 * If they don't remember, the guard says:

 > Wyldfae, are ye?
 These are troubled times, and we've no room for troublemakers in Svartalfheim.
-No entry!
+No entry! * this one

+10 - 1 deception check for taylor.

+The walk back into the wheat.
+Jenn casts find familiar and casts her sprite.
+The sprite tells them about the summer court and is exasperated they don't.

+- Justin makes an insight check 10 + 7.

+- Taylor makes a perception check: 1 + 3.

+- Justin makes a dexterity check for making a wheat mustache: 17 + 1

+- Justin makes a deception roll: 11 + 0

+- Justin makes a persuasion check: 18

+* They get incarcerated.

+- Taylor makes aninsight check on the guards in the cell: 2 + 7

 * Jenn can remember to use fly to get them over the walls.